lachrist/otiluke/README.md

 `otiluke --demo` [browserifies](http://browserify.org/) the given transpiler(s) and bundles the standalone script(s) into a standalone html page.
 This page serves as a demonstration to these awesome transpiler(s) of yours.
 Note that only the dependencies initially present in the given transpiler(s) will be bundled into the page, therefore arbitrary requires are not supported in the demo page.
+**Make sure your browser's cache is disabled before loading new pages!**

 ```shell
 otiluke --demo --transpile path/to/transpile[.js] --main path/to/main[.js] --namespace Otiluke --out path/to/bundle.html